 Your typical breakfast buffet or brunch will start at $14.99 per person, and that could go even higher depending on where you’re staying.
 For the foodies, you could easily blow through $100 per day on dining and tips, and that’s being conservative.

 Admission to clubs can be costly, too.
-Entry at 1OAK, for example, runs $30, with drinks starting at $9 each and bottle service starting at $475.
+Typical entry can run $30, with drinks starting at $12 each and bottle service starting at $475.
 While entry at MGM Grand’s Hakkasan starts at $20 for the ladies, bottle service starts at $1550.
 Needless to say, costs vary.
 Be sure you factor in cost of admission, bottle service if you’re looking for the VIP treatment and the cost of drinks.
 And tips.
 Be sure to tip your servers.

 Seeing a show can cost anywhere from $30 to $100, conservatively, with seating getting more expensive the closer you get to stage.
 If you plan things out right, you can hit an early show at 4 pm or 7 pm, head to dinner and then hit the clubs all in one perfectly planned Saturday night.